Skip to main content

 How is WVU ensuring students are aware of payment deadlines and the repercussions of late payment?

-A series of MIX emails and text messages will be sent throughout December and January to students who owe a balance to ensure they are aware of payment deadlines and payment options, and encourage them to reach out to the University if they need assistance.
+A series of MIX emails and other outreach efforts will be sent throughout December and January to students who owe a balance to ensure they are aware of payment deadlines and payment options, and encourage them to reach out to the WVU Hub if they need assistance.
+Students should ensure their cell phone numbers are listed correctly and that they check their MIX email inbox frequently.

 Return to Top of Page

-Can students pay their charges and be reinstated to their classes if they are dropped for non-payment on February 1?
+Can students pay their charges and be reinstated to their classes if they are dropped for non-payment after the February 1 due date?

 Yes.
-Students who are removed from classes due to non-payment will have until February 6 at 12:00 p.m.
-Eastern to pay their balance to $999 or less, plus a $250 reinstatement fee, to be reinstated to their classes.
+Students who are removed from classes due to non-payment will have until February 9 at 12:00 p.m.
+Eastern to pay their balance in full, plus a $250 reinstatement fee, to be reinstated to their classes.

 Return to Top of Page

-How will missing the January 3 payment deadline affect a student's class registration, eCampus access, University housing, and dining plan status?
+How will missing the January 2 payment deadline affect a student's class registration, eCampus and/or SOLE access, University housing, and dining plan status?

-Students’ class registration, housing plan, and dining plan will not be affected unless they do not pay their balance due or sign up for a payment plan by February 1 at 4:45 p.m.
-Eastern.
-This gives students four weeks after the late fee is assessed to work with the University on payment options.
+Students’ class registration, housing plan, and dining plan will not be affected unless they do not pay their balance due or sign up for a payment plan by February 1.
+This gives students four weeks after the January late fee is assessed to work with the University on payment options.

 Return to Top of Page